-Great Progress on the Homecoming Bronze Statue Progress.
-Please click above on the Bronze Statue Page to see two videos of world-renowned Sculptor, Timothy Schmalz work and speak about the project.
+Great progress on the Homecoming Bronze Statue.
+Please click to see two videos of world-renowned Sculptor, Timothy Schmalz work and speak about the project.

 By Richard R. Troxell